tlamedia/gtm-kit/readme.txt

 = Unreleased =

 #### New:
+* New "Exclude pages from GTM" section on the Container settings page lets you list URL patterns where GTM Kit should stay off.
+Useful for third-party checkout iframes, partner-hosted subpages, or in-app webview routes that have their own tracking.
 * New `window.gtmkit.events.push()` helper now sits in front of every GTM Kit event push, so an add-on can defer consent-sensitive events in the browser without server-side suppression.

 #### Other:
+* The existing `gtmkit_container_active` filter now receives the actual computed container-active value instead of a hardcoded `true`, so callbacks that return the value through unchanged automatically honor the new URL exclusion.
 * PHP-rendered initial dataLayer content is now emitted through the same client helper, so deferral works the same on full-page-cached and uncached pages.

 = 2.12.0 =